NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

 ### Startup Script ###

 Congratulations!
-If you made it so far you've probably setup Discourse successfuly.
+If you made it so far you've probably setup Discourse successfully.
 But, before we run the Discourse application server let's write a small script to run it properly in a simple way.

 First, let's create the required directories, and set the current permissions: